Kaditcuy/alx-low_level_programming/0x02-functions_nested_loops/README.md

 /**
 Wrote a function that checks for lowercase character and returns 0 if it's a lowercase else it returns 1.
 */

+4.isalpha
+/**
+Wrote a function that checks for alphabetic character.
+*/